Brick Court Chambers

 Before coming to the bar, Joanna taught Public Law at London School of Economics.
 She has particular experience in human rights litigation both in domestic proceedings and at the ECtHR.

-• Advising an individual in respect of compliance with sanctions regarding advice and trust services provided to brokerage clients (led by Richard Blakely KC).
+• Advising an individual in respect of compliance with sanctions regarding trust services and advice provided to brokerage clients (led by Richard Blakeley KC).

 • Acting for various sanctioned persons and companies challenging their designation under UK and European sanctions laws and regulations (as a pupil, assisting Malcolm Birdling on teams led by Maya Lester KC), including SAMLA challenges brought pursuant to the Russian, Syria, and Belarussian sanctions regulations.